JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 Configurable status bar widgets
 : Use extension point `com.intellij.statusBarWidgetFactory` to provide widgets that can be disabled or reordered.

+Override text presentation for actions depending on context.
+: Set the [`override-text`](/basics/action_system.md#setting-the-override-text-element-for-an-action) element within the `action` declaration in `plugin.xml`.

 ## Notable Changes in IntelliJ IDEA

 EOL for JetBrains TFS Plugin